Skip to the main content.

 What kind of variance in income taxes can you anticipate in Argentina if you live partially on your pension allowance?
 For example, if you are charged less than 35% of your income, which is the projected amount you should be charged, the difference between the 35% quota and what has been or has not been charged the previous month will be charged the next month.

-There is also what is known as variación de Haber, which applies to retirees if their income changes for any reason if they obtain a retroactive (temporary wage raise or if they've got any extra-economic gain in your favour.)
+There is also what is known as variación de Haber, which applies to retirees if their income changes for any reason, if they obtain a retroactive (temporary wage raise or if they've got any extra-economic gain in their favour.)
 If this is the case, you may see some tax adjustments.

 Puerto Madero, Argentina